Feld Entertainment

-Feld Entertainment Inc. is an American live show production company which owns a number of traveling shows.
-The company began with the Ringling Bros. and Barnum & Bailey Circus before expanding into additional live events, including Disney on Ice (under license from the Walt Disney Company), Monster Jam, Monster Energy AMA Supercross and Sesame Street Live (under license from Sesame Workshop).
+Feld Entertainment Inc. is an American privately held live show production company which owns a number of traveling shows.
+The company began with the Ringling Bros. and Barnum & Bailey Circus before expanding into additional live events, including Disney On Ice (under license from the Walt Disney Company), Monster Jam, Monster Energy AMA Supercross, the SuperMotocross World Championship and Sesame Street Live (under license from Sesame Workshop).
 The company is family-owned.

 History

 In 1967, promoters Irvin Feld and Israel Feld, as well as former Houston, Texas, mayor Roy M. Hofheinz made an offer to purchase the Ringling Bros. and Barnum & Bailey Circus from John Ringling North and other minority shareholders associated with the family.
 Broadway producers Cy Feuer and Ernest H. Martin sued in December 1967 to stop the sale.
 Nevertheless, the purchase of the combined circuses from the Ringling and North families to the Feld group took place for $8 million.
 The company was taken public in 1969.
 Kenneth Feld joined the business in 1970 after finishing college.

 In 1971, the Mattel toy manufacturer purchased the company's outstanding shares in 1971 for $50 million in stock, and Irvin Feld continued in his role as manager and producer of the circus.
 After Walt Disney World opened near Orlando, Florida, in 1971, Mattel attempted to cash in on the tourism surge by opening Circus World in nearby Haines City.
 Irvin & Kenneth Feld Productions in 1979 purchased from Chicago-based Bill Wirtz the Holiday on Ice and Ice Follies for $12 million.
 The company soon approached Disney about doing a Disney show on ice.
 By 1980, the company produced 10 circus and ice show TV specials.
 An investment was also made in Barnum, the Broadway musical.
 In 1981, Ken Feld started the Beyond Belief show at the New Frontier Hotel and Casino.

 The Felds bought the company back in 1982 for $22.8 million.
-By then, the business included Holiday on Ice, Ice Follies, Walt Disney's World on Ice, and Beyond Belief starring Las Vegas magicians Siegfried and Roy.
+By then, the business included Holiday on Ice, Ice Follies, Walt Disney's World On Ice, and Beyond Belief starring Las Vegas magicians Siegfried and Roy.
 Circus World was sold to Arizona developer James Monaghan in 1984.
-Ringlings' third touring company, Gold Unit, premiered on July 1, 1988 in Japan and the smaller production, which later toured on trucks, was eventually routed into towns that were too small for the larger circus units.
+Ringlings' third touring company, Gold Unit, premiered on July 1, 1988, in Japan and the smaller production, which later toured on trucks, was eventually routed into towns that were too small for the larger circus units.
 In late 1988, Beyond Belief began an international tour, which included New York's Radio City Music Hall and venues in Japan.